garethjmsaunders/digital-code-style-guide/commit-messages.md

 The first line of a commit message is a brief summary of the changeset.

-The brief summary is used for email subject lines, changelogs, and features prominently in most VCS log formats such as `git log --format=oneline`.
+The brief summary is used for email subject lines, changelogs, and features prominently in most version control system log formats such as `git log --format=oneline`.

 The high visibility of the summary makes it critical to craft something that is as descriptive as possible within space limits.